 During the winter, the Northern Lights or also known as the Aurora Borealis, is a celestial show on a Northern sky.
-Most describe the phenomenon of the light show as dancing colors and ribbons in the calm air and sky.
+Most describe the phenomenon of the Northern lights show as dancing colors and ribbons in the calm air and sky.

 The Aurora Borealis is a sure top on people's bucket lists, yet only a few get to fulfill and tick this off their list.
 It can be seen in parts of the United States, Australia, the United Kingdom, Canada, and other countries in Europe.
 Although, apart from the national park highlight, Iceland is one of the best places to immerse oneself into the Northern Lights.

 As much as people love to hope for a guarantee, the Northern Lights appear under their own circumstances, on their own chosen day or days.
-However, there are many ways to increase your chances, like which months you choose to visit, the specific weather conditions of the day, your chosen location, and more.
+However, there are many ways to increase your chances of seeing this incredible natural phenomenon, like which months you choose to visit, the specific weather conditions of the day, your chosen location, and more.
 It is also important to note that the Northern Lights are less likely to appear on a sky with light pollution, such as a bright moon.

-In replacement of your city lights, Iceland offers many different types of Northern Lights tours like watching the Aurora from a blue lagoon on a winter day.
+In replacement of your city lights, the south coast of Iceland offers many different types of Northern Lights tours like watching the Northern Lights from the Blue Lagoon on a winter day.